Therese of Saxe-Hildburghausen

-Therese Charlotte Luise of Saxony-Hildburghausen (8 July 1792 – 26 October 1854) was queen of Bavaria as the wife of King Ludwig I. Oktoberfest was created in honour of their wedding and is still celebrated annually on Theresienwiese in Munich.
+Therese Charlotte Luise of Saxe-Hildburghausen (8 July 1792 – 26 October 1854) was Queen of Bavaria, as the wife of King Ludwig I, from his accession in 1825 to his abdication in 1848.
+Oktoberfest was created in honour of their wedding and is still celebrated annually on Theresienwiese in Munich.
 Therese was popular amongst the people of Bavaria, and was heavily involved in her husband's politics, as well as her own charity work.

 Biography

 Therese was a daughter of Frederick, Duke of Saxe-Altenburg, and Duchess Charlotte Georgine of Mecklenburg-Strelitz, eldest daughter of Charles II, Grand Duke of Mecklenburg-Strelitz.
 In 1809, she was on the list of possible brides for Napoleon, but on 12 October 1810 married the Bavarian crown prince Ludwig.
 Their wedding was the occasion of the first ever Oktoberfest.

 She became queen in 1825.
 During the numerous love affairs of her husband, Therese suffered but tolerated the situation.
 She did not refrain, however, from demonstrating her disapproval in discreet ways; in 1831, she left town during one of his affairs, and she strictly rejected associating with the mistresses.
 Therese often assisted with the administration of the kingdom of Bavaria, especially when Ludwig was absent from Munich during his numerous journeys, and she did have some political influence and participated in political issues.
 She was very popular and was considered to embody an ideal image of queen, wife and mother.
 She was involved in a great number of charitable organizations for widows, orphans and the poor.
 She was the object of great sympathy during her husband's infidelity with Lola Montez, which was one of many factors that contributed to his unpopularity and his abdication in 1848.